 Frozen shoulder exercises can be started immediately when you have shoulder discomfort or pain, but any movements that aggravate your pain should be avoided.

-Having pain and limitation of shoulder movement for a prolonged period can result in reduced strength, proprioception and coordination in shoulder leading to muscles, tendons, and ligaments tightness around the Shoulder (Mao et al. 1997, Ballantyne et al. 1993)
+Having pain and limitation of shoulder movement for a prolonged period can result in reduced strength, proprioception and coordination in the shoulder leading to muscles, tendons, and ligaments tightness around the Shoulder (Mao et al. 1997, Ballantyne et al. 1993)

 Frozen Shoulder affects 2-5% of the general population, with incidence higher between 40-60 years of age.
-One of the significant risk factors include patients with diabetes who are 2–4 times more predisposed to FS.
+One of the significant risk factors includes patients with diabetes who are 2–4 times more predisposed to FS.
 It affects women slightly more than men.
 Other predisposing factors include activities requiring repetitive overhead motions, sports-related repetitive rotator cuff injuries, rheumatic disease, shoulder immobility, thyroid disease, osteoporosis, cardiovascular disease, stroke, and Parkinson’s disease.

 Most studies note that frozen scapula as being a self-limiting condition (meaning it resolves on its own and has no long-term effects) lasting two to three years (Reeves et al. 1975).
-A study by Hand et.
-Al 2008 found that 41% had ongoing residual symptoms even after four years.
+A study by Hand et al. 2008 found that 41% had ongoing residual symptoms even after four years.

 - Acknowledge that the recovery phase is more prolonged and that full recovery takes time from several months to years (between 2-3 years).

-- Help manage pain – An ice pack applied to the shoulder for 10 minutes several times a day can help with your pain in initial painful stages.
+- Help manage pain – An ice pack applied to the shoulder for 10 minutes several times a day can help with your pain in the initial painful stages.
 Talk to your physician to see if cortisone shots can help manage your pain during the initial phases.

 - Avoid activities that require overhead reaching, lifting, or any activity that aggravates your pain during the initial painful phase.

-- Avoid aggressive stretches that can aggravate the pain during the initial painful stage of Frozen Shoulder.
+- Avoid aggressive stretches that can aggravate the pain during the initial painful stage of a Frozen Shoulder.

-- Warm-up exercises / gentle stretches are beneficial before you begin frozen shoulder exercises and strengthening
+- Warm-up exercises / gentle stretches are beneficial before you begin frozen shoulder exercises and strengthening.

-Simple Frozen Shoulder Exercises you can perform during a painful phase to help with pain and range of motion.
+Simple frozen shoulder exercises you can perform during a painful phase to help with pain and range of motion.

 - Scapular or shoulder blade squeeze: Sitting tall and in an upright position, arm by your side and slightly away from the body, turn your palms out and away and bring your shoulder blades together.
 Do keep your shoulders down as you perform this exercise.
 Repeat 10 times

-- Crossbody active stretch: In standing or sitting upright, take your affected arm to the opposite shoulder and with your unaffected hand place it above your elbow and pull it across your body until you feel a stretch in your shoulder.
+- Crossbody active stretch: In standing or sitting upright, take your affected arm to the opposite shoulder and, with your unaffected hand, place it above your elbow and pull it across your body until you feel a stretch in your shoulder.
 Keep the elbow of your affected arm below shoulder height.
 Hold the stretch for at least 10 seconds.

 - Finger walk on the wall: Stand facing a wall slightly less than arm’s length distance away from the wall.
 Place the affected arm fingers on the wall just above the waist level with the elbow in a flexed position.
 Walk the fingers up until the arm is raised to a comfortable reach.
-The movement can be performed standing sideways, taking the arm into abduction (arm away from the body standing facing sideways to the wall).
+The movement can be performed standing sideways, taking the arm into abduction (arm away from the body, standing facing sideways to the wall).

-- Towel stretch for (Hand Behind Back) internal rotation: In standing, take a beach towel or a medium-sized towel, or a strap ( see the picture – shown is the left arm as affected and right arm unaffected).
+- Towel stretch for (Hand Behind Back) internal rotation: In standing, take a beach towel or a medium-sized towel or a strap ( see the picture – shown is the left arm as affected and the right arm unaffected).
 Raise the unaffected arm holding the towel/ strap straight up and behind the head so that the strap/ towel extends down the back.
 Using your affected arm, reach to grab the towel end.
 Gently pull the towel/ strap up with the right hand so that the left shoulder is getting the stretch.
 Hold for 5 seconds.

 - Exercise ball roll: Sitting down on the floor with the exercise ball in front.
 (If you are not able to sit on a floor, you can sit on a chair and place the ball on a table surface).
-Have your hand on top of the ball one hand at a time or both hands on the ball as you roll the ball forward until you feel a stretch in the shoulder hold the stretch for 5 sec and roll the ball back.
+Have your hand on top of the ball one hand at a time or both hands on the ball as you roll the ball forward until you feel a stretch in the shoulder.
+Hold the stretch for 5 sec and roll the ball back.
 Repeat this for movement for 10-15 repetitions.

 - Tabletop shoulder stretch: Sit on a chair in front of a table.
 Placing a towel on the table, lay both your hands on the towel and slide your arms forward as you bend at the waist/ hip level forward.
 You will feel a stretch in the shoulder, perform at a level as tolerated, hold the stretch for 5 seconds and slide back again.
 Repeat 10 times.